Kfatti/System-Programming/README.md

 # System-Programming

-Just learning some basic stuff of C
+Just learning some basic stuff of C and git